DRUMS Theory · Quantum Foundations · April 2026

 4. Measurement as Local Phase Projection

-\[ \theta(\mathbf{x}_A,t) \rightarrow \theta_A^{(meas)} \]
+\[ \theta(\mathbf{x}_A, t) \rightarrow \theta_A^{(\text{meas})} \]

 5. Correlation Emergence

-The shared constraint yields correlated observables:
+The shared phase constraint yields correlated observables of the standard form:

-\[ \langle A B \rangle = \int d\lambda \, \rho(\lambda) A(\lambda) B(\lambda) \]
+\[ \langle AB \rangle = \int d\lambda \, \rho(\lambda) \, A(\lambda) \, B(\lambda) \]

 6. Bell-Type Correlations

-Measurement outcomes depend on local phase projections:
+Measurement outcomes depend on local phase projections relative to measurement settings:

-\[ B = \text{sign}[\cos(\theta_B - \beta)] \]
+\[ A = \text{sign}[\cos(\theta_A - \alpha)], \quad B = \text{sign}[\cos(\theta_B - \beta)] \]

-With shared phase constraint, correlation becomes:
+With the shared phase constraint \(\theta_B = \theta_A - \Delta\theta_{AB}\), the correlation function becomes:

-\[ E(\alpha,\beta) = -\cos(\alpha - \beta) \]
+\[ E(\alpha, \beta) = -\cos(\alpha - \beta) \]

 7. No Signal Propagation

-No superluminal signaling occurs because:
+No superluminal signaling occurs in this framework because:

-\[ \frac{\partial \rho_B}{\partial t} \bigg|_{A} = 0 \]
+\[ \left. \frac{\partial \rho_B}{\partial t} \right|_A = 0 \]

 8. Decoherence

-Interaction with environment randomizes phase:
+Interaction with the environment randomizes the local phase:

-\[ \theta \rightarrow \theta + \delta \theta_{env} \]
+\[ \theta \rightarrow \theta + \delta\theta_{\text{env}} \]

 This destroys coherent phase relationships: